Thailand • Land of Smiles

 The warmth of the people and places, in busy city markets or away in the islands in the Andaman Sea, I have never been anywhere that matches what Thailand has to offer the visitor (so far), finding yourself surprised with how far or how much you can get out of your experience in this land of sunshine and smiles.

-Thai people smile constantly and is a subtle way to communicate, a smile can indicate any emotion – from fear, to anger, to sadness, to joy, etc. “Saving face” is a very important aspect of Thai culture and they will try to avoid embarrassment and confrontation.
+Thai people smile constantly and are a subtle way to communicate, a smile can indicate any emotion – from fear to anger, to sadness, to joy, etc. “Saving face” is a very important aspect of Thai culture and they will try to avoid embarrassment and confrontation.